ShVerni/UltimateDoorbell/README.md

 ### Manage Storage

-This page allows you to manage the contents of the SD card.
+This page allows you to manage the contents of the storage.
 You can upload files to one of three folders:

 * `chimes`: contains the audio files for chime sounds.
 * `settings`: contains the JSON configuration files.
 * `www`: contains the files for the web interface.

 Uploading a file will overwrite an existing file if there is one.
-You can also delete files from the doorbell here.
+You can also download and delete files from the doorbell.

 ![Screenshot of storage configuration](/media/Storage.PNG)